bluehatkeem/blue-ai-agents/README.md

 # Containerized Stripe Agent Toolkit agents

-This directory contains Docker configurations for running all the agents in the Stripe Agent Toolkit.
+This directory contains Docker configurations for running all the customer support agent in the Stripe Agent Toolkit.

 ## Prerequisites